mongodb/docs-relational-migrator/source/includes/steps-create-mongodb-connection-short.rst

       .. tab:: Enter MongoDB URI
          :tabid: enter-mongodb-uri

-         In the :guilabel:`MongoDB connection string (URI)` field, input your :ref:`MongoDB URI <rm-mongodb-database-connection-strings>`.
+         a.
+In the :guilabel:`MongoDB connection string (URI)` field, input your :manual:`MongoDB URI <mongodb-uri>`.

-         If you leave the form :guilabel:`Database`, :guilabel:`Username`, or :guilabel:`Password` fields blank, Relational Migrator uses the values from the URI.

          #.
-(Optional) In the :guilabel:`Database` field, enter the name of the database to connect to.
+(Optional) In the :guilabel:`Database` field, enter the name of
+            the database to connect to.

          #.
+If they aren't included in the connection string, enter the
-Enter the :guilabel:`Username` and :guilabel:`Password` to use for authentication.
+            :guilabel:`Username` and :guilabel:`Password` to use for
+            authentication.

+            Checking :guilabel:`Save password` saves your password securely on your machine.
+Relational Migrator automatically fills in the :guilabel:`Password` field on future uses.

 #.
 Specify a :guilabel:`Connection name` and optional :guilabel:`Environment tag`.